Glossary

 HPA: Homeowners Protection Act.

-Hybrid REIT: A hybrid REIT is a real estate investment trust that is effectively a combination of equity REITs, which own properties, and mortgage REITs, which invest in mortgage loans or mortgage-backed securities.
+Hybrid REIT: A real estate investment trust that is effectively a combination of equity REITs, which own properties, and mortgage REITs, which invest in mortgage loans or mortgage-backed securities.

 IG: Investment grade.